I originally wrote this short story to submit to a fiction contest.

 Little Teddy raised the bullhorn, pressed the button, and began to preach.

 The faces in the crowd beamed at the sound of Little Teddy’s voice.
 They had a child-savior in their midst.
 As Glory passed the collection basket during her son’s first sermon, she watched the delighted crowd.
 Little Teddy held them in the palm of his little hands for an hour.
 He was a natural.
 A vision of their new prosperous life flashed in Glory’s mind.

 * * *

-The following afternoon, Glory had a celebration pie waiting for Little Teddy when he came home from school.
+The following afternoon, Glory had a small piece of celebration pie waiting for Little Teddy when he came home from school.
 But when he came through the door, he was holding his stomach.

 “My belly hurts real bad, mom,” was all he said before going to his room.

 Glory followed him and coaxed out the truth about what happened at school.
-His classmates the twins, proclaiming Little Teddy a star, had treated him to a massive amount of candy.
-This time, he ate all of it before getting on the school bus.
+His classmates the twins, proclaiming that Little Teddy was a star, had treated him to a massive amount of candy.
+This time, he ate all of it before getting off the school bus.